mudalov/safe-service/README.md

 #### API Example

-Here is a simple example of executing action as a part of "userInfoService" dependency group.
-Cached user information used in case of failure:
+Here is a simple example of executing action as a part of "userInfoService" dependency group, cached user information used in case of failure:

         User user = SafeCommands.create(new AbstractCachedCommand<User>() {
             @Override